bitdessin/JustDeepIt/docs/source/implementation/salient-object-detection.rst

 Inference
 ---------

-Tab **Inference** is used for segment objects from test images using the trained model.
+Tab **Inference** is used for segmenting objects from test images using the trained model.
-It also allows the user to set the confidence score of salient object detection results and batch size.
+It allows the user to set the confidence score of salient object detection results and batch size.
 Detailed descriptions of the arguments are provided in the following table.